Kaltsoon/data-management-and-databases/slides/07-join-clauses/join-clauses.md

 INNER JOIN Teacher ON CourseInstance.teacher_number = Teacher.teacher_number
 ```

-- The join condition _doesn't_ have to compare primary key to a foreign key, any kind of condition can be used
+- ⚠️ The join condition _does not_ have to compare primary key to a foreign key, any kind of condition can be used

 ---

 # Join clauses

+- With join clauses we operate on multiple tables, which can have columns with the same name
-- With join clauses, it is a good idea to specify the table name before the column name to avoid _ambiguous column names_:
+- This leads to errors caused by _ambiguous column names_, which can be avoided by specifying the table name before the column name using the `table_name.column_name` syntax:

 ```sql
 -- ❌ teacher_number column name is ambiguous because